solacecommunity/angular-solace-message-client/docs/site/getting-started.md

 This short manual explains how to install and use the library.

+> [!WARNING]
+> `@solace-community/angular-solace-message-client` does not support zoneless mode and may not work as expected.
+Support is planned for 2026.

 <details>
   <summary><strong>Step 1: Install the Library from NPM</strong></summary>
   <br>